pierclgr/Atari-DQN/README.md

 Afer you do this, you have to:
 1. Open a terminal in the repository directory
 2. Activate the environment created before
-3. Launch the following command by specifiying your training configuration file name (without the extension) in the argument `--config-name`
+3. Launch the following command by specifiying your training configuration file name (without the file format) in the argument `--config-name`
 ```shell
 python src/trainer.py --config-name=<your training configuration filename>
 ```